How to use boost::property_tree to load and write JSON

 Add values

-Puting values in a tree can be acomplished with the put() method.
+Putting values in a tree can be accomplished with the put() method.

 root.put("height", height);